How To Make The Best Hot Toddy You've Ever Had

 2. Experiment With Other Base Spirits

-“I’m partial to the combination of blended Scotch and Jamaican rum in a standard Hot Toddy,” says Javelle Taft, bartender at Death & Co, Denver.
+“I’m partial to the combination of blended Scotch and Jamaican rum in a standard Hot Toddy,” says Javelle Taft, Bar Manager at Death & Co, New York City.
 “The Jamaican rum adds complexity of winter spices to the smoky Scotch.
 Japanese Whisky can also be subbed in for Scotch if you’re looking for a lighter body.”

 Some good Jamaican rums to try in a toddy are the affordable and high-proof Worthy Park 109, and the funky and flavorful Hampden Estate 8-Year.
 While Japanese whisky can be quite expensive, Suntory Toki and Nikka Days are affordable options for Toddy experimentation.